 Minors cannot Consent to conduct of a sexual nature.
-While the legal age of Consent varies under state and federal law, the legal age of capacity under the Code is 18.
+While the legal age of Consent varies under state and federal law, the age of capacity under the Code is 18.

-A three-year close-in-age exception will be applied to any policy violation between an adult and a Minor, or between two Minors, where there is no Power Imbalance.
+A close-in-age exception will be applied to any policy violation between an adult and a Minor, or between two Minors, when there is no Power Imbalance and when the age difference is no more than three years.